towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 8 - When going to the game corner, try having your 1st-slot pokemon know Pay Day.
 It may tip you off.
 9 - Missingno can be activated in either Seafoam or Cinnabar with your pokedex diploma.
 Prepare your sixth item slot for victory.
 10 - Mercy is granted if you encounter an enemy trainer with a shiny pokemon.
+11 - Put Mewtwo at the top of your party in the post-game.
+How will Mr. Fuji react?
+12 - Bill's secret garden?
+He'll never tell!
+Could showing him a Mew persuade him?

 #Built-In Nuzlocke Mode